zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboarding-with-spring-boot-enabler.md

 ## Selecting a Spring Boot Enabler

-Add to your project build configuration a dependency on Spring Enabler version corresponding to the Spring Boot version, that you use for the whole project:
+ Add a dependency on the Spring Enabler version to your project build configuration that corresponds to the Spring Boot version that you use for the whole project:
 - onboarding-enabler-spring-v1
 - onboarding-enabler-spring-v2